HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/retry_handler.md

 **Note:** These instructions refer to `cxi0` in the example.

 If the retry handler crashes for some reason, the node must be rebooted.
-Due to the crash, an unpredictable state (missing traffic that requires retry) may be reached, which can result in putting the fabric into a bad state.
+Due to the crash, an unpredictable state (for example, missing traffic that requires retry) may be reached, which can result in putting the fabric into a bad state.
 In addition, restarting the retry handler with any amount of traffic flowing, regardless if it would generate a PCT event, is not a safe operation.
 This must be avoided.
-If you want to deploy a new retry handler configuration, reload `cxi-ss1` or reboot the node.
+When deploying a new retry handler configuration, reload `cxi-ss1` or reboot the node.

-`systemd` and `udev` must automatically handle starting the retry handler, but in case of issues, verify handlers:
+`systemd` and `udev` must automatically handle starting the retry handler, but if there are issues, verify the status:

 ```screen
 # systemctl status -q cxi_rh@cxi0